varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ROS C++ Actions
 ====

-* Actions are ROS / ROS 2's answers to asynchronus remote procedure calls.
+* Actions are ROS / ROS 2's answers to asynchronous remote procedure calls.
 * Notice how quickly how fast our service call happened.
 It was more or less instant.
-* Actions are the preffered approach for things that may not happen instantaneously.
+* Actions are the preferred approach for things that may not happen instantaneously.
-* The cannonical example of a ROS Action would be sending the robot a command to navigate to a waypoint.
+* The canonical example of a ROS Action would be sending the robot a command to navigate to a way point.
 * The process of navigation is going to take a bit of time, what we want to do is to kick off the process, wait for updates, and then once things are complete we get a result.
 * Just like services there are two parts of an action.
 The action server and the action client. *Note that there can be more than one client.*
 * Actions become fairly complex as they can serve multiple clients.
 This means the action may need to keep track of multiple concurrent connections.